Television in the Soviet Union: Soviet satellite services

+The Soviet Union's domestic satellite television system, Orbita, was the world's first satellite television broadcasting system, and was as large as Canada's Anik and the United States' satellite system.
+The system provided the opportunity to watch Central Television programs for almost 90 million citizens of the USSR living in Siberia and the Far East.
+Under his leadership, the satellite systems "Moscow" and "Moscow-Global" were also introduced.

 In 1990, there were 90 Orbita satellites, supplying programming to 900 main transmitters and over 4,000 relay stations.
 The best-known Soviet satellites were the Molniya (or "Lightning") satellites.
 Other satellite groups were the Gorizont ("Horizon"), Ekran ("Screen"), and Statsionar ("Stationary") satellites.
 People outside the Soviet Union who used a TVRO satellite television could receive Soviet broadcasts.

 Broadcasts were time-shifted for the Soviet Union's many time zones.
 The national television channels were only on the air for part of the day, giving room in the schedule to time-shift.
 There were two types of Soviet time-shifting, one based on a similar radio programme, and "Double" programs, which was composite time-shifting for the different time zones.

 Only the First Programme was time-shifted on the pattern of a similar radio programme, the All-Union First Programme from Soviet radio.
 TV Orbita-1 was broadcast in the UTC +11, +12, and +13 time zones.
 TV Orbita-2 was broadcast in the UTC +9 and +10 time zones; TV Orbita-3 in the UTC +7 and +8 time zones; TV Orbita-4 in UTC +5 and +6; and the First Programme in time zones UTC +2, +3, and +4.

 All other national television channels (the All-Union, Moscow, Fourth, and Leningrad programmes) used the "double" programme composite time-shifting.